 I realized indeed this knowledge he shares cannot be found just anywhere.

 Which is one of the reasons we created Enter Shaolin, so people around the world like yourself, could have an opportunity to learn from Sifu Phu Ngo too.

 I know there are incredible teachers out there in the world.
 I also know that they are few and far between.

-Of course you can learn.
-We have a lot of solo training drills you can practice, forms and eventually if you are sincere in your training you will attract like minded people to you who you can train with.
-At some point in your training you will need at the very least one training partner.
+At some point in your training, you will need at the very least one training partner.
 However, you don’t need one right away.
 You can start training alone and immediately begin to develop your skill.
 The good news is you can do 2/3 of your training alone.

 See you on the inside,

 Well said Sifu Larry!
 Just your emails alone contain some great positive truth and motivation!
 Most lulls in my training and progress are usually due to lack of inconsistency, so I’m learning that is extremely important.
 The guy in your story reminds me of what I see a lot of people doing in the gym: rushing their sets, struggling with too much weight, and completing only a partial rep, and overcompensating with other parts of the body never intended for that particular workout.
 Instead of taking their time with the right weight, getting the full range of motion and increase reps, weights and sets as they go.

 Once I hear anything pertaining to martial arts, no matter where I am, it’s like an opportunity to share what I’ve learned and the endless potential of real Kung fu.
 They either love you or hate you for it, but like you said, once they get a taste of true internal martial arts and how energy works, it’s hard to go back to anything else!

 Awesome analogy you are so right.
 So many people want to get to the finish line so fast they forget to enjoy the journey.